stevendesu/minimux/README.md

  - Eliminating the need to call `createStore`.
 Minimux holds the only store and gives access to it via `getState()`
  - Eliminating the mapping functions.
-If you need that level of indirection you can still create mock element or mappings external to Minimux, but they aren't required.
+If you need that level of indirection you can still create mock element for mappings external to Minimux, but they aren't required.
  - Eliminating "containers".
 Minimux can bind directly to React components